 A common question from both new & existing customers is which version of NoTouch OS should I install onto my device.
-As NoTouch OS is a multi-hardware architecture & multi-kernel OS, hopefully the explanation below might help with this.
+As NoTouch OS is a multi-hardware architecture & multi-kernel OS, hopefully, the explanation below might help with this.
 It also means that NoTouch OS can run on hundreds of different devices regardless of hardware architecture.

-So, let’s break this down and look at some of different builds that can be downloaded from the customer portal.
+So, let’s break this down and look at some of the different builds that can be downloaded from the customer portal.

 lnx-3.3.203-EEs-k512-x64-210829.lfi lnx-3.3.203-EEs-k510-armhf-210829.lfi lnx-3.3.203-EEs-k413-x64-210829.lfi lnx-3.3.203-EEs-k404-x64-210829.lfi

 [lnx-3.3.203] denotes the build version, and the final part so the [3.3.x] will increase over time as we create new builds.